Savepeter2/Savepeter2/README.md

     Data Transformation/ETL: Azure, SSIS

-❤️ I love creating blog posts about my solutions to Hackerrank/Scratascratch medium/hard difficulty SQL interview questions, Python and Power BI.
+❤️ I also creating blog posts about my solutions to Hackerrank/Scratascratch medium/hard difficulty SQL interview questions, Python and Power BI.
     Check it out: [Medium](https://medium.com/me/stories/public)

 👨‍🏫 I’m currently curious and learning about data engineering.
 I look forward to solving more problems in the niche.